vegantransistor/BoschSmartHome/P1/README.md

 > MMC/SD Cards or eMMC/ eSD devices may hold a FAT file system which ROM Code is able to read and process.
 The image used by the booting procedure is taken from a specific booting file named “MLO”.
 This file has to be located in the root directory on an active primary partition of type FAT12/16 or FAT32.

-Details about the MLO files are not publicly available :-( but let's see what we can learn about it.
+Details about the MLO files are not publicly available :raised_eyebrow: but let's see what we can learn about it.
 Having a look at the file with [HxD Hex Editor](https://mh-nexus.de/de/hxd/), we find different parts beginning with readable strings.
 The first part has the length 0x1400, which corresponds to the first 32 bit words (underlined red, note the endianness), this may be a length field used by the ROM code to load this amount of data.
 The second word (underlined yellow) corresponds to the length of the Initial Software (0x9810):

 ![mlo](./pictures/mlo.png)